 “All those thigh blowouts?
 It’s not our thighs, it’s the fabric” says repair shop seamster, Sparrow K. They see repairs of all sorts come through the shop where they work, like broken zippers to broken handbags and an assortment of items in between.
 When it comes to shopping for new (or new to you) items, Sparrow K. recommends considering fabric content, seam construction, and how often an item is going to be worn.
 “A lot of times people will spend more money on ‘nice’ clothing that will only be worn once or twice but spend less on cheaper quality everyday clothes.
 If you’re on a budget especially, I feel it’s far more effective to put money into the pieces you’ll wear the most,” they said.

 Speaking of fabric content, be sure to carefully examine the care labels of every item before purchasing.
 Nearly 70% of dry cleaners use a known air pollutant, perchloroethylene, as a cleaning solvent per the EPA.
 Perchloroethylene, also known as PERC, is also considered a “likely human carcinogen” by the EPA and has been linked to cancer and brain damage.
-There’s been a push in recent years to switch to green dry cleaning and alternative solvents, but as data suggests, the adoption rate hasn’t yet reached mainstream.
+There’s been a push in recent years to switch to green dry cleaning and alternative solvents, but as data suggests, the adoption rate hasn’t yet reached the mainstream.

 Just because an item is broken doesn’t mean that it’s beyond repair.
 With a little creativity and determination, a great seamstress or cobbler can work wonders.
 Sparrow K. had many innovative solutions to share from their work in a repair shop during our interview.
 “For example, we end up fixing lots of purses.
 A lot of the time, instead of replacing or repairing a part, which might not be cost-effective, we’ll alter it instead.
 If a purse has a broken zipper, we can cut the zipper out, and add a magnetic snap instead.
-Or with the handles, if they’re broken or torn, instead of replacing with costly leather, we use heavy-duty nylon strapping.
+Or with the handles, if they’re broken or torn, instead of replacing them with costly leather, we use heavy-duty nylon strapping.
 It comes in dozens of colors, and you’ll never have to worry about them breaking again.”

 Broken items can also be repurposed entirely.
 Local designer Alyssa Bird of Regenerous Designs upcycles the remnants from clothing manufacturers and reimagines them into earrings, headbands, and scarves.
 She also recently used unwanted test t-shirts to create an art installation and documented the entire process.
 If you’re still looking for inspiration, Buzzfeed (of course) has a list of 21 useful things you can make out of your old clothes.
 The many ways your clothing can find a new life is only limited to your imagination (or Google skills).